Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 • 105 Reykjavik

-If a folder is sent by mail, the postmark must be dated no later than April 8, 2025.
+If a folder is sent by mail, the postmark must be dated at the latest April 13, 2026.
 The folder should be sent by traceable mail and the envelope should be marked with Application design.

-1. If your portfolio is physical, you must include a sheet of paper clearly stating your full name and social security number.
-This sheet will be removed before the admissions committee receives the portfolio.
+1. If your folder is physical, you need to include a sheet of paper clearly stating your full name and social security number.

 Applicants should collect samples of their work in a folder in physical or electronic form.